 Top 10 Best Womens Ski Jackets 2025 in the United States

-Fit and Mobility: Standard fit, good chest and shoulder mobility
+Fit and Mobility: Standard fit, room for layering

 THE NORTH FACE Women's Carto Triclimate Jacket, TNF Black-NPF, Medium